AlexMercedCoder/tutorialblog/content/blog/2025/2025-05-intro-to-data-engineering-concepts-07.md

 A traditional data warehouse is structured with a clear separation between compute and storage.
 In legacy on-premise systems like Teradata or Oracle, both functions were tightly coupled.
 In modern cloud-native systems like Snowflake or BigQuery, storage and compute are decoupled, which allows more flexible scaling.

-The core of a warehouse is the schema—the logical structure defining how data is organized into tables, relationships, and hierarchies.
+The core of a warehouse is the schema: the logical structure defining how data is organized into tables, relationships, and hierarchies.
 As discussed in the previous post, these tables often follow star or snowflake patterns, with fact tables surrounded by dimension tables that provide context.

 One of the key components of a warehouse is its query engine.
 This engine is built to efficiently execute SQL queries, taking advantage of indexing, partitioning, and columnar storage formats to return results quickly even when scanning billions of rows.

-Data warehouses also maintain metadata—information about data types, table relationships, and data lineage—that helps users navigate and trust the system.
+Data warehouses also maintain metadata: information about data types, table relationships, and data lineage, that helps users navigate and trust the system.
 Many modern platforms also offer built-in tools for access control, versioning, and data classification to support governance.

 ## Performance Optimization: Partitioning and Clustering

 As warehouses scale, query performance becomes a key concern.
-It’s not enough to simply store the data—you also need to retrieve it quickly and cost-effectively.
+It’s not enough to simply store the data - you also need to retrieve it quickly and cost-effectively.

 One common optimization is **partitioning**, which breaks up large tables into smaller, manageable chunks based on a field like date, region, or product category.
 When a query specifies a filter on that field, the engine can skip over partitions that aren’t relevant, significantly reducing scan times.